-- (1A) An offence against subregulation (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) This regulation does not apply to the following: - (a) parts manufactured in the course of maintenance by a maintenance organisation having approval to manufacture the parts; - (b) parts produced under a type certificate or production certificate; - (c) parts manufactured by the owner or operator of an aircraft, aircraft engine or propeller manufactured by the owner or operator, for maintaining or altering the aircraft, aircraft engine or propeller; - (d) parts produced under an ATSO authorisation; - (e) standard parts. - (2A) Any person is eligible to apply for an APMA. - (3) An application for an APMA may be made to CASA and must include the following: - (a) the identity of the aircraft, aircraft engine or propeller on which the part is to be installed; - (b) the name and address of the manufacturing facilities at which the part is to be manufactured; - (c) the design of the part, which consists of: - (i) drawings and specifications necessary to show the configuration of the part; and - (ii) information on dimensions, materials, and processes necessary to define the structural strength of the part;
+(1A) An offence against subregulation (1) is an offence of strict liability.

+- (2) This regulation does not apply to the following: - (a) parts manufactured in the course of maintenance by a maintenance organisation having approval to manufacture the parts; - (b) parts produced under a type certificate or production certificate; - (c) parts manufactured by the owner or operator of an aircraft, aircraft engine or propeller manufactured by the owner or operator, for maintaining or altering the aircraft, aircraft engine or propeller; - (d) parts produced under an ATSO authorisation; - (e) standard parts. - (2A) Any person is eligible to apply for an APMA. - (3) An application for an APMA may be made to CASA and must include the following: - (a) the identity of the aircraft, aircraft engine or propeller on which the part is to be installed; - (b) the name and address of the manufacturing facilities at which the part is to be manufactured; - (c) the design of the part, which consists of: - (i) drawings and specifications necessary to show the configuration of the part; and

+(ii) information on dimensions, materials, and processes necessary to define the structural strength of the part;